 - WiFi camera control and data transfer

 - Automated exposure control (AEC)

-Operational flexibility and user friendliness are the benefits of the Thermography Package, which also facilitates acquiring accurate measurements over the entire operation range of the camera.
+Operational flexibility and user-friendliness are the benefits of the Thermography Package, which also facilitates acquiring accurate measurements over the entire operating range of the camera.

 This information has been sourced, reviewed and adapted from materials provided by Telops Inc.